lilyminium/interchange-simulations/README.md

 The script generates box specifications as a list of dictionaries specifying the SMILES of each molecule and the number of each molecule.
 An example file is [liquid-boxes.json](runs/boxes-nosort/n-2000/liquid-boxes.json).

+## Environment

+A full environment file [is provided](runs/simulation-env.yaml).
+Simulations used OpenMM 8.1.1 and OpenFF Interchange 0.4.0.

 ## Box packing

 When only one conformer is generated per compound, boxes can be generally and broadly packed using the Interchange Packmol wrapper for all compounds, using default arguments.

-From the Interchange release *after* 0.4.10, this should be default behaviour.
+From the Interchange release *after* 0.4.0, this should be default behaviour.

 ## Simulation

 There were no issues running equilibration and productions simulations using Interchange-created systems and packed boxes, without and with HMR (latter not uploaded).

+The simulation code used is [here](runs/simulate-general-middle.py).
+All results described later do not include HMR and use 2000 molecules per box.

 ## Equilibration